-Further, as early as 1995, the Beirut Chamber of Commerce and Industry established the Lebanese Arbitration and Mediation Center (LAMC), which acts as an arbitral institution in charge of providing administration and monitoring services for arbitral proceedings in Lebanon.
-In addition to the LAMC, arbitrations that are initiated in Lebanon are often referred to international and regional arbitral institutions such as the International Chamber of Commerce (ICC) and the Dubai International Arbitration Centre (DIAC), the rules of which Lebanese courts are familiar with.
+Furthermore, the Beirut Chamber of Commerce and Industry established the Lebanese Arbitration and Mediation Center (LAMC) in 1995, which is in charge of providing administration and monitoring services for arbitral proceedings in Lebanon.
+Arbitrations that are initiated in Lebanon are also often referred to international and regional arbitral institutions, such as the International Chamber of Commerce (ICC) and the Dubai International Arbitration Centre (DIAC), the rules of which Lebanese courts are familiar with.

-For all these reasons, Lebanon has been regarded as one of the most arbitration-friendly venues in the Middle East and as a jurisdiction where arbitration is perceived as a standard method of settling disputes.
+For all these reasons, Lebanon is regarded as one of the most arbitration-friendly venues in the Middle East, where arbitration is perceived as a standard method of settling disputes.

-A number of developments have confirmed the liberal approach that has been adopted in recent years by Lebanese courts in relation to arbitration.
+A number of developments have confirmed the liberal approach adopted in recent years by Lebanese Courts in relation to arbitration.

-More recently, in a decision rendered by the Court of First Instance of Beirut, the court concluded that Article 5 of DL 34/67 granted exclusive jurisdiction to Lebanese courts at the expense of other state judicial bodies, as opposed to non-state bodies such as arbitral tribunals (Court of First Instance of Beirut, 14 July 2015, Decision 376/74/2013).
-According to the Court of First Instance of Beirut, the provisions of Article 5 of DL 34/67 would therefore aim at preventing parties from settling disputes arising from commercial representation agreements before foreign state courts only, but not before arbitral tribunals.
+In a recent decision rendered by the Court of First Instance of Beirut, the Court concluded that Article 5 of DL 34/67 granted exclusive jurisdiction to Lebanese Courts at the expense of other state judicial bodies, as opposed to non-state bodies such as arbitral tribunals (Court of First Instance of Beirut, 14 July 2015, Decision 376/74/2013).
+According to the Court of First Instance of Beirut, the provisions of Article 5 of DL 34/67 would therefore aim to prevent parties from settling disputes arising from commercial representation agreements before foreign state courts only, but not before arbitral tribunals.
 Such exclusion acquires real meaning in the context of anti-suit injunctions.
-It follows from the foregoing that the jurisdiction granted by Article 5 of DL 34/67 to Lebanese courts would not have the effect of rendering disputes arising from commercial representation agreements non-arbitrable.
+It follows that the jurisdiction granted by Article 5 of DL 34/67 to Lebanese Courts would not have the effect of rendering disputes arising from commercial representation agreements non-arbitrable.